mlunacek/neighborhood/README.md

-# neighborhood
-Sample web app for adding EVs and Solar to houses on a feeder.
+Part of a web app that uses Angular.js and D3.js to add electric vehicles and solar to houses.